Technology and Clinical Applications

 Robots are treated as they should be: as surgical devices, as extensions of computers which may assist the surgeon in the positioning and movement of sensors and instruments.
 The blend of science, technology and application in this book will make it an important reference in the field for many years to come.

-Professor of Computer Science and Biomedical Engineering, Director, Robotics Research Laboratory, University of Southern California
+George A. Bekey, Professor of Computer Science and Biomedical Engineering, Director, Robotics Research Laboratory, University of Southern California

 This book is a state of the art review for what is likely to be the most important revolution in neurosurgical technique since the introduction of the operating microscopy in neurosurgical practice.
 The authors are authoritative, the topics exhaustive, and the quality is outstanding.
 This will be a reference in this burgeoning field for some time to come.

-M.D., Ph.
+Don M. Long, M.D., Ph.
 D., Director, DEpartment of Neurosurgery, Johns Hopkins Medical Institutions

 New technologies such as medical imaging, surgical navigation, robotics, virtual reality, and surgical simulation may soon influence the way we design, plan, simulate, and execute surgical procedures.
 Successful clinical introduction of some of these technologies has emerged as a fast growing field of research and development.
 This book reflects the current state of the art in computer integrated surgery, providing engineers, scientists, and clinicians with an invaluable reference source on the subject.

-Head of the Orthopaedic Biomechanics Division, M.E.
+Dr. Lutz-P. Nolte, Head of the Orthopaedic Biomechanics Division, M.E.
 Müller Institute for Biomechanics, University of Bern, Switzerland